 Click here for an index to the deeds for 9 Exeter.

-By 1875, 9 Exeter was the home of boot and shoe merchant Emile Marquéze and his wife, Caroline Augusta (Haseltine) Marquéze.
-They continued to live there in 1876, but by 1877 had moved to the Hotel Hamilton at 260 Clarendon.
+By 1875, 9 Exeter was the home of boot and shoe merchant Emile Marquéze and his wife, Caroline Augusta (Haseltine) Marquéze, who leased it from George Wheatland, Jr. They previously had lived in New Orleans.
+They continued to live at 9 Exeter in 1876, but by 1877 had moved to the Hotel Hamilton at 260 Clarendon.

-By 1877, 9 Exeter was the home of Miss Ellen Frothingham.
+On May 2, 1876, 9 Exeter was purchased from George Wheatland, Jr., by Miss Ellen Frothingham.
 In 1873, she had lived at 210 Beacon with her sister, Anne Brooks (Frothingham) Hubbard, the widow of Nathaniel Dean Hubbard, and then had traveled abroad with her.

-Her sister, Anne Hubbard, died in January of 1886, and during the 1886-1887 and 1887-1888 winter seasons she was living at 210 Beacon with her niece and nephew, Gorham Hubbard and Katherine Dean Hubbard.
+Anne (Frothingham) Hubbard died in January of 1886 and during the 1886-1887 and 1887-1888 winter seasons Ellen Frothingham was living at 210 Beacon with her niece and nephew, Gorham Hubbard and Katherine Dean Hubbard.